Karawanks: History

-The Karawanks were settled already in the Stone Age, as indicated particularly by findings from the Potok Cave.
+The Karawanks were settled already in the Stone Age, as indicated particularly by findings from Potok Cave.
 In Roman times, they represented the southern border of the Noricum province, and later, of the Slavic principality of Carantania.
 The ancient geographer Claudius Ptolemy mentioned the Karwankas mountains about 150 AD.
 The name probably is derived from Celtic karv 'deer', a connection that has survived in the Košuta (Slovene for 'hind') massif.

 From the first half of the 11th century, the Karawanks formed the border between the territory of the Duchy of Carinthia and the adjacent March of Carniola in the south.
 After Carniola had been elevated to a duchy in 1364, both lands became part of Inner Austria and were crown lands of the Habsburg monarchy from 1526 up to World War I. The northern slopes of the Karawanks had been historically settled by Carinthian Slovenes, nevertheless in October 1920, the Carinthian Plebiscite decided that the crest was the border between the Kingdom of Serbs, Croats and Slovenes (later Yugoslavia); only the municipality of Jezersko had already passed from Carinthia to Yugoslavia.

 In the final weeks of the Second World War the Karawanks passes witnessed intense fighting.
 The 24th SS Kampfgruppe (battlegroup) commanded by SS-Brigadeführer und Generalmajor der Waffen-SS (Brigadier) Heinz Harmel was ordered to keep the Karawanken passes open between Yugoslavia and Austria.
 This task was critical in allowing German forces to withdraw from Yugoslavia in order to surrender to British rather than Yugoslav forces.
 The Kampfgruppe succeeded in its final task, and was one of the last German units to surrender, when it encountered the British 6th Armoured Division on 9 May 1945.

 After World War II the Karawanks remained the border between Austria and the Socialist Federal Republic of Yugoslavia, and finally the independent Slovenia from 1991.
 Since the entry of Slovenia to the Schengen Area in 2007, a free movement of people and goods across the Karawanks has been allowed, and the two countries started to aim for an economic integration of their border areas.